 Recently, there are some discussions about shadowsocks and its forks.
-Unfortunately, most of them are meaningless arguments.
-So, here I'd like to share some of my thoughts.
+Here I'd like to share some thoughts.

 First of all, I want to thank every developer that has forked our projects.
 I appreciate your effort on reading, reviewing and modifying our source code.
 It's a great honor to have so many forks on GitHub.